Giakou/sensirion_epics/README.md

 # Introduction
-Python wrapper library of Adafruit_PureIO.smbus for Sensirion SHT85 sensors connected to I2C pins of a Raspberry Pi.
+Python drivers for Sensirion sensors, which support I2C protocol.
-This library is object-oriented, which allows controlling of multiple SHT85 sensors.
-Since the hexadecimal address of the SHT85 sensors cannot be changed, multiple I2C buses need to be configured to control multiple SHT85 sensors with the same Raspberry Pi.
+This library is object-oriented, which allows controlling of multiple Sensirion sensors.
+If the hexadecimal address of two or more sensors is the same, they can still be controlled if they are connected to different I2C buses.

-## Usage
-An example of a periodic query is presented in **test_run_sht85.py**.
-The code is well documented and easy to read, so please have a look there for more information.